numbbo/coco-web/README.md

 # coco-web

-Next iteration of the COCO website currently hosted at [coco-platform.org](https://coco-platform.org/).
+This is the repository for the COCO homepage hosted at [coco-platform.org](https://coco-platform.org/)

 ## Build environment